 - Dance.
 Today dance can be traditional, contemporary or both.
 Audiences around the world love the world-class Bangarra Dance Theatre or the Northern Territory Chooky Dancers' interpretation of Zorba the Greek.

 - Visual arts and craft.
-These include pottery, textile-based art, weaving, jewellery, ceramics, wood carving, miniature carvings, grass weaving (tjanpi), shell stringing, glass work and Aboriginal films.
+These include pottery, textile-based art, weaving, jewellery, ceramics, wood carving, miniature carvings, grass weaving (tjanpi), shell stringing (see below), glass work and Aboriginal films.
 New media artists work ghost nets into artworks, paint skateboards or create dilly bags from scrap metal.

 - Language.
 Art around language includes Aboriginal music and storytelling.

 - Lore.
 Lore is the 'body of knowledge' passed on through storytelling in its various forms.

 - Ceremony.
 Artists perform both traditional and contemporary ceremonies, and not only for tourists (see Welcome to Country).

 Visual arts and crafts are the most popular Aboriginal art forms, followed by dance and then theatre.